Partially indexed items in eDiscovery

 An Microsoft Purview eDiscovery search that you run from the Microsoft Purview compliance portal automatically includes partially indexed items in the estimated search results when you run a search.
 Partially indexed items are Exchange mailbox items and documents on SharePoint and OneDrive for Business sites that for some reason weren't completely indexed for search.
 In Exchange, a partially indexed item typically contains a file (of a file type that can't be indexed) that is attached to an email message.
 Here are some other reasons why items can't be indexed for search and are returned as partially indexed items when you run an eDiscovery search:

 The file type is unrecognized or unsupported for indexing.

-Messages have an attached file that can't be opened, such as image files; this is the most common cause of partially indexed email items.
+Messages have an attached file that can't be opened; this is the most common cause of partially indexed email items.

 The file type is supported for indexing but an indexing error occurred for a specific file.

 Too many files attached to an email message.

 A file attached to an email message is too large.